Why Won’t My Child Eat? Anorexia Meal Support

 - When intensely scared, people respond best to gentle and calm encouragement.
 Showing frustration and anger will increase fear.

-- Distraction helps.
+- Distraction can help.
 Play a game at the table that requires concentration.

 - Role model normal eating.
-Eat with your child and eat the same or more.
-Ensure every other family member is also role modelling.
+Eat with your child and eat the same amount or more.
+Ensure every other family member is also role modelling healthy eating behaviours.

 - Be firm with the agreed meal plan.
 Don’t negotiate.
-You might feel harsh, but this is better for your child.
-If they try to negotiate parts of the meal with you, be firm and say “I’ve stuck to the agreement as best I can, any issues can be discussed with our dietician next week”.
+You might feel harsh, but this is often better for your child in the long term.
+If they try to negotiate parts of the meal with you, be firm and say, “I’ve stuck to the agreement as best I can.
+Any issues can be discussed with our dietitian next week”.

 We are a team of warm and empathic psychologists based in Melbourne, who share a special interest in eating disorders and eating difficulties, including anorexia nervosa and bulimia.
 Our psychologists have experience working with eating disorders in private settings, as well as in hospitals.
-If you would like some professional assistance contact us at Peaceful Mind Psychology.
+If you would like some professional assistance, contact us at Peaceful Mind Psychology.
+You may also find our article, Eating Disorder Help in Melbourne: What’s Out There?, helpful for understanding some of the treatment and support options available for eating disorders in Melbourne.